ShorterTimlin/website/content/_index.md

 ## Professional Archival & Historical Research Services

-Shorter Timlin Archivists & Historians brings over two decades of expertise in archival processing, historical research, and preservation services.
-We help institutions, organizations, and private collectors transform unorganized historical materials into accessible, well-documented collections.

-### Our Services

-**Archival Processing** - From survey to finding aid creation, we provide comprehensive processing services that make collections discoverable and usable.

-**Digitization Services** - High-quality scanning and digital asset management for photographs, documents, and unique materials.

-**Historical Research** - Expert research services for publications, exhibitions, legal matters, and family history projects.

-**Consulting** - Strategic guidance on archival best practices, grant applications, and collection development.
+Shorter and Timlin are two archivists who combine four decades in the field and deliver expert archival and heritage services.
+We pride ourselves on a professional yet accessible approach, providing bespoke solutions or commissioned research to meet your exact specifications.

+### What we offer

+ - Cataloguing it ISAD(G) standards and collections management and advising on archival best practice
+ - Packaging collections and archival storage advice and assessment
+ - Historical research
+ - Outreach including delivering talks, workshops and one-to-one research sessions
+ - Land, property and building history
+ - Documentary assessements in support of archaeological and heritage projects
+ - Assessment of documentary evidence for boundary queries or legal cases
+ - Document copying

 ### Why Choose Us

-- Certified archivists with advanced degrees in history and library science
-- Experience with collections ranging from 5 to 500+ linear feet
+- Qualified archivists over four decades of experience
-- Proven track record serving academic institutions, museums, and private collectors
+- Proven track record of  with local government, ecclesiastical and  institutions, museums, and private collectors
 - Commitment to professional standards and ethical practices
 - Flexible engagement models from project-based to ongoing support